usgs/wdfn-blog/content/tutorial.md

 ===================

 It is increasingly common for R users to be interested in large-scale `dataRetrieval` analysis.
-A few tips to make those queries managable:
+You can use a loop of either state codes (`stateCd$STATE`) or HUCs to make large requests.
+BUT without careful planning, those requests could be too large to complete.
+Here are a few tips to make those queries manageable:

 -   Please do NOT use multi-thread processes and simultaneously request hundreds or thousands of queries.

--   You can use a loop of either state codes (`stateCd$STATE`) or HUCs to make large requests.
-BUT without careful planning, those requests could be too large to complete.

 -   Take advantage of the `whatWQPdata` and `whatNWISdata` functions to filter out sites you don’t need before requesting the data.
 Use what